lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

   - settings
 ---

-## What is a vimrc?
+## Parts of a "minimal" vimrc

-A `.vimrc` file is sourced - or loaded by `vim` at startup.
+What makes a minimal vimrc?

-It contains settings and configurations that tell vim how to look and behave.
+My opinion of a "minimal" vimrc might be different from yours, but for me, it means

-It can be a few places, but most common ones are: `~/.vimrc` and `~/.vim/vimrc` (or `$HOME/_vimrc` and `$HOME/vimfiles/vimrc` on Windows)
+1. Not extensively using any external plugins

-It is also worth noting that Vim has a `defaults.vim` file with (you guessed it) default configurations.
-This file can be different depending on the platform and the version of vim installed, but these are not intended to be edited by users anyway.
+2. < ~100 lines

-For more info on this, open vim and type `:help starting` or go [here](https://vimhelp.org/starting.txt.html)
+3. Reduces major pain-points

-## Explaining parts of my "minimal" vimrc
+So here's what I do:

-### Sourcing the default config
+### Source default settings

-While this may not be necessary most of the time, it is still worth it to check that it has been sourced IMO.
-It is a small file too, so the performance impact is minimal and you really want these defaults if you're living off the land.
+While this may not be necessary most of the time, it is still worth it to check that it has been sourced IME.
+It is a small fine to pay for ensuring you have the defaults you deserve.

 ```vim
 if filereadable(expand('$VIMRUNTIME/defaults.vim'))